Prithivirajan2911/BCB-EXP-03/README.md

 If the goal is met before the deadline, funds are released to the project owner.

-If the goal is not met, contributors can withdraw their funds.
+If the goal is not met, contributors can withdraw their funds

 ## Program: